Subdivisions of the Kingdom of Galicia and Lodomeria: Interwar period

 Administrative divisions of Poland c.
 1930.

 Border changes between Galicia and Lodomeria/Poland and Hungary/Czechoslovakia.
 1902–58.

 During the Interwar period what had been Galicia and Lodomeria became part of the Second Polish Republic.
 Its territory became the Kraków, Lwów, Tarnopol and Stanisławów Voivodeships.
 For the most part the former political districts were transitioned directly into Polish powiats (counties or districts).
-Kraków Voivodeship (specifically Nowy Targ powiat, which corresponds to the modern Nowy Targ and Tatra powiats) also contained a small amount of territory annexed from Hungary (Jabłonka and Nowa Biała), which would become a border conflict with Czechoslovakia.
+Kraków Voivodeship also gained a small amount of territory annexed from Hungary (Jabłonka and Nowa Biała), which would become a border conflict with Czechoslovakia.
+These areas were initially organised as Powiat spisko-orawski before its incorporation into Nowy Targ powiat (which corresponds to the modern Nowy Targ and Tatra powiats) in 1925.

 In 1938 some additional territories along what was by this time the Polish-Czechoslovak border were ceded to Kraków Voivodeship: Javorina and Lesnica.